 Intellectual property rights (IPRs) are an important open society issue because they govern the ownership and control of knowledge.
-A vibrant “knowledge ecology”—one based on a balance between private property rights and the commons—is key to a thriving public sphere, an effective education system, the advancement of the sciences as well as the development of open societies.
+A vibrant “knowledge ecology”—one based on a balance between private property rights and the commons—is key to a thriving public sphere, an effective education system, the advancement of the sciences, and the development of open societies.

 The aim of the Intellectual Property Reform Initiative is to bring global intellectual property rules back into balance.
 Initially, we concentrated on reforming the World Intellectual Property Organization (WIPO), where advocacy we supported led to a more public-facing model of rule-making, the adoption of the WIPO Development Agenda, and the introduction of a draft WIPO Treaty for the Visually Impaired.
 This proposed treaty has a real chance of being adopted in the coming months and would, for the first time, create a global mandate for the protection of user rights in copyright law.
 We also underwrote efforts to adopt balanced national copyright laws in strategically important countries.